Sjj1024/PakePlus/README.md

 -   👻 PakePlus is just a simple tool—using Tauri to replace older packaging methods，It supports cross - platform desktops and will support mobile devices soon..
 -   🤗 PakePlus is easy to use; all you need is a GitHub Token to get a desktop app.
 -   🌹 No need to install complex dependencies locally; use Github Action for cloud-based auto-packaging.
--   🧑‍🤝‍🧑 Supports internationalization, user-friendly for a global audience, and it follows your system language automatically.
+-   🌎 Supports internationalization, user-friendly for a global audience, and it follows your system language automatically.
 -   💡 Supports custom js injection. you can write your own js code to inject into the page.
 -   🎨 ui is more beautiful, more comfortable to use.
 -   📡 It can be directly used on the web side, but the client-side has more powerful functions.
 -   🔐 Data security.
 Your token is only saved locally on your device and will not be uploaded to the server.
 Your projects are also safely stored in your own Git repository.
--   😈 Support static file packaging.
+-   🍀 Support static file / vue / React packaging.
 Just drop your dist directory or index.html in, and it becomes a client.
 Why limit it to a website?

 ## Popular Packages